TomPlum/advent-of-code-2019/README.md

 From the [OpenJDK](https://openjdk.java.net/projects/code-tools/jmh/) website;

-    JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM.
+    "JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targeting the JVM."

 #### Junit5 & AssertK
 #### Test-Driven Development